Stage jewellery

 Our work was guided by two key priorities: to highlight the jewels while respecting the unique atmosphere of the Palais Garnier.

-Colour calibration: We carried out meticulous work to produce these monochrome decors, which required careful colour calibration to reproduce the exact Pantone shades supplied by the client.
-This precise adjustment ensured perfect harmony with the murals and architectural elements of the Palais, so that each visual blended in perfectly with the prestigious setting of the exhibition.
+- Colour calibration: We have carried out meticulous work, creating these monochrome décors required careful colour calibration to reproduce the exact Pantone shades provided by the client.
+This precise adjustment ensured perfect harmony with the mural paintings and architectural elements of the Palace, so that each visual integrates seamlessly into the prestigious exhibition setting.

-Printing techniques: Canvas, self-adhesive lettering and rigid panels were produced using UV printing to ensure an exceptional, long-lasting finish in keeping with the spirit of the exhibition.
+- Printing technique: Canvases, adhesive lettering and rigid panels have been produced using UV printing to offer an exceptional quality, durable finish that is true to the spirit of the exhibition.

 Don't miss this exhibition, on show until 28 March!